Understanding Serial Monogamy

-While many of your friends have been out having a good time, casually dating as many people as they can before they settle down, have you always been the one to be either in one long-term relationship or long-term relationship after long-term relationship?
-If so, then you may be a serial monogamist.
-Or you may be a serial dater.
-How can you know the difference?
+While many of your friends have been out having a good time, casually dating as many people as possible before they settle down, have you always been in long-term relationship after long-term relationship?
+If so, then you may be a serial monogamist, or you may be a serial dater.
+We can help explain the difference.

 Signs That You May Be A Serial Monogamist

 A serial monogamist, as mentioned above, is always in a relationship.
 If your friends in high school teased you that you were already married because you've been with your boyfriend or girlfriend for so long, and then teased you about the same thing with the next person, then you may be a serial monogamist.
-Being single makes you feel uncomfortable, and you can probably count on one hand the number of months you have ever been single in your life.
+This means being single makes you feel uncomfortable, and you can probably count on one hand the number of months you have ever been single in your dating life.

 Serial monogamists are also guilty of talking about their exes, even when they're in a relationship with someone new.
-The reason for this is because, due to your relationships overlapping, you may not be giving yourself enough time to get over your ex before jumping headfirst into a new relationship.
+The reason for this is due to the relationships overlapping or happening within a short span of each other; you may not be giving yourself enough time to get over your ex before jumping headfirst into a new relationship.
 Everyone tells you that you shouldn't talk to your current partner about your former partner, but you find that you just can't help yourself.
-This is why.

-Another sign you may be a serial monogamist is if you feel the most awkward attending social events without a partner.
-If you don't have a girlfriend or boyfriend, and you're invited to an event, you'd opt out of it, rather than face everyone alone.
+Another sign you may be a serial monogamist is if you feel extremely awkward attending social events without a partner.
+If you don't have a girlfriend or boyfriend and you're invited to an event, you'd opt out of it, rather than face everyone alone.
 This makes sense, considering the reason why you may be a serial monogamist in the first place is that you detest the idea of being alone.

 You also may be a serial monogamist if you find it absolutely impossible to have casual sex without it turning into something more.
-You'd much rather wake up to your partner making you breakfast, and then reading the paper to each other at the kitchen table, then waking up alone after a night of fiery lovemaking, You're more about the emotional connection, rather than the physical one.
-You may not even be able ever to see yourself enjoying a one-night stand.
+You'd much rather wake up to your partner making you breakfast and reading the paper to each other at the kitchen table than wake up alone after a night of fiery lovemaking, You're more about the emotional connection, rather than the physical one.
+You may not even be able to see yourself enjoying a one-night stand.

 Things To Know About Dating A Serial Monogamist